rebel7580/ESP8266-Alexa_Skills_Thermostat/README.md

 5. Create an Alexa skills using the info in alexa utterences.txt and add Heroku app URL as an end-point

 6. Test and enjoy.

+See also this Project's [Wiki page](https://github.com/rebel7580/ESP8266-Alexa_Skills_Thermostat/wiki) for more details.